neicnordic/sensitive-data-archive/docs/decisions/0009-use-log-slog-for-go-logging.md

 * Replacing logrus in existing code is its own epic and release, since it touches every Go service.
   It stays out of the broker v2 feature branch.
 * A service switches logger in one PR, so no service ships with both imports.
+* Hard errors are returned to `main` and handled there, so that deferred cleanup runs.
+  There is no `Fatal` replacement: the logrus `Fatal` calls in production code become returned errors.
 * Audit output, such as the download service's JSON audit log, is separate from application logging and is not affected.

 ### Consequences